wp-plugins/schreikasten/readme.txt

 == Screenshots ==

-1. The widget (left) for a non logged user (right) and the administrator.
+1. Left: non logged user and guest book layout (without replies).
+Right: administrator (edit, delete, spam) and black board (with replies).
+1. Left: non logged user and questions and answers layout (only administrator can reply and any reply is shonw right after the question).
+Right: administrator (edit, delete, spam) and chat (with replies, text area at bottom and messages in chat order).
-2. Widget Options.
+3. Widget Options.
-3. Page to set the API KEY to use Akismet.
+4. Page to set the API KEY to use Akismet.
-4. Page to mannage comments.
+5. Page to mannage comments.
 See the __Schreikasten__ option in the Comments item at the left menu.
-5. Page to edit a comment.
+6. Page to edit a comment.
-6. Page to mannage blocked PCs.
+7. Page to mannage blocked PCs.
 Read the messages sended from a specific PC even if they are from different users.
 Look the date at the right wich indicates when the user PC would be unlock, and the items to lock it forever or enable it now.
-7. Tracking system to read comments from one user.
+8. Tracking system to read comments from one user.

 == Changelog ==